TamasPalfi/User-stories/README.md

 <summary>System</summary>

 ### The system deducts a point from the member
 The backend receives a request from the frontend.
-Then, it sent a request to the credit card company using credit card software(Stripe.js).
+The backend sent a request to the credit card company using a credit card software.
-If the request is denied, the system freezes the member’s account and changes the permission of the member in a database.
-On the other case, if the request is successful, the database finds the matched member and takes a point off.
+If the credit card is denied, the system freezes the member’s account and changes the permission of the member in a database.
+If the request is successful, the database finds the matched member and takes a point off.
 Then the system sends updated point information to the frontend.
-The frontend updates the point information in local storage(redux) and Alex will recognize the changes from the browser.
+The frontend updates the point information in a local storage and Alex will recoginize the changes.

 ### The system awards a point from a member

-Alex’s invitation gets accepted, or he makes positive actions.
-The backend receives a request from frontend or Sendgrid(Email System).
-Then, the database finds the matched member's information in the database and updates the matched member's information.
+Alex’s invitation gets accepted or he makes positive actions.
+The backend receives a request.
+The database finds the matched member information in a database and updates the matched member's information.
 The system sends updated point information to the frontend.
-The system updates the point information in local storage and Alex will recognize the changes.
+The system updates the point information in a local storage and Alex will recognize the changes.

 ### The system gets a login request from a frontend
-A frontend sends a login request to a backend with the user's login information such as email address, current IP address, and password.
-The backend stores a member's current IP address into the database. if backend confirms the information given is matched with one of the user data in the database.
-It will send tokens and matched user information to the frontend.
-Otherwise, the backend server will throw an error message to the frontend so that the user can notice the rror.
+A frontend sends a login request to a backend.
+The backend gets a request that contains user information.
+The backend stores a member's current IP address into the database.
+The backend confirms whether the information given is matched with one of the user data in the database.
+The backend sends tokens and matched user information to the frontend.

 ### The system gets a logout request from a frontend
  Alex clicks a logout button in a frontend.
 The frontend detects when the logout button is clicked.
-The front-end sends an Alex’s singed out time to a backend, and it stores Alex's logout time.
-After logout time is stored in the database, the frontend destroys the session data in local storage.
+The frontend sends a Alex’s singed out time to a backend.
+The backend stores Alex's logout time.
+The frontend destroys the session data in a local storage.
 The frontend redirects Alex to a landing page.

 ### The system gets a registration request from a frontend
 A potential member(Bob) fills out a registration form and clicks the register button.
-The backend gets a request that contains a potential user’s information containing credit information.
-If the credit card information already exists, the backend sends an error to the frontend,  and bob notices the error.
-If the credit card information does not exist in the database, the system checks the given credit card information is valid using credit card software.
-If the data is accurate, the system stores new user information into the database.
-After that, the frontend redirects Bob to a login page.
+The backend gets a request that contains a potential user’s information
+If the credit card information already exists, the backend sends an error to the frontend  and bob checks the error .
+If the credit card information does not exist in the database, The system checks the given credit card information is valid using credit card software.
+If the data is valid, the system stores new user information into the database.
+The frontend redirects Bob to a login page.
+If the data is NOT valid, the backend sends an error to the frontend and Bob checks the error.

 ### The system collects a member’s interest
-The frontend detects an item being clicked when a member clicks a specific post or recognizes an item(content) on the current screen (if the member stays longer than a particular second at the same page without scrolling down or going out to other pages).
-Then, the front-end sends the item(content) information to the backend.
+Alex performs specific expected actions.
+The frontend detects an item being clicked when a member clicks a specific post or recognizes an item(content) on the current screen (if a member stays longer than a particular second at the same page without scrolling down or going out to other pages).
+The frontend sends the item(content) information to the backend.
 The backend receives the data and stores them in the database.

 ### A system converts the original URL to the shortened URL
-The front-end sends a request to the backend with original URL information.
+The frontend sends the request to a backend.
+Then the frontend sends a request to the backend with original URL information.
 The backend gets the request and uses a hash function to generate a shortened URL.
-The backend saves the shortened URL into the database and sends the shortened URL to the frontend.
-In the case of the backend can't perform shortening, it will use the original URL instead.
+The system saves the shortened URL into the database.
+The system sends the shortened URL to the frontend.
+In the case of the system can't perform shortening, it will use the original URL.
 </details>